UserWSQ/GuessingGame-Password/README.md

 # GuessGame-Password
-oh yes,this is only a little game with 3 different mode,just enjoy it!
+oh yes,this is only a little game,just enjoy it!